sauloho/Flib/README.rst

 Make sure to provide the correct paths to Flib and to the local version of the PDB.

-If using any local versions of the software described in the previous section, make sure to alter the respective flags to ``true`` as instructed by the comments on the script ``runflibpipeline``.

 4. RUNNING FLIB
 ^^^^^^^^^^^^^^^
 To generate fragment libraries using Flib, you should use the script ``runflibpipeline`` as follows: